MCxQC/Hello-World/README.md

 ### New:
 * Support for the same actions for multiple devices and "DevicesMatchMode" option.
-* Option to not run actions when the script starts/run actions when the script starts (Default).
+* Option to not launch the device's actions when the script starts.

 ### Instructions: